Disease Guide ·Dilated Cardiomyopathy ·2026

 What Is Dilated Cardiomyopathy

-DCM is a disease of the heart muscle where the ventricles become enlarged and thin-walled, reducing contractility.
-The heart can't pump blood efficiently, leading to fluid buildup in the lungs or abdomen.
-The cause is primarily genetic, though nutritional deficiencies (taurine, carnitine) and grain-free diets have been linked to some cases.
-Most common in large and giant breeds
+DCM is a heart muscle disease where ventricles enlarge and thin, reducing contractility and blood flow.
+This causes fluid buildup in lungs or abdomen.
+Causes: primarily genetic, but nutritional deficiencies (taurine, carnitine) and grain-free diets linked to some cases.
+Most common in large and giant breeds.

 Symptoms - What to Watch For